 We live and work in a tough environment with extremes in weather.
 It is an ongoing challenge to get services ‘on the ground’ where they are required and to meet current and future demand.
 Major refurbishment, replacement and upgrades as part of the current infrastructure investment program are outlined below.

 - Owen Springs Power Station is situated 25km south of Alice Springs and has been designed to meet the town's power needs for the next 50 years.
 Three new gas engines have been installed and commissioned.
 High voltage transmission lines have been installed to connect the power station to the Lovegrove Zone Substation, which has been upgraded.

-- Rolls Royce turbines for Channel Island Power Station - Two new 45MW units are installed and have been commissioned at Channel Island Power Station, the largest electricity source for Darwin and Katherine, to increase capacity and allow refurbishment of the older units at the site.
+- Rolls Royce turbines for Channel Island Power Station - Two 45MW units are installed and commissioned at Channel Island Power Station, the largest electricity source for Darwin and Katherine, to increase capacity and allow refurbishment of the older units at the site.

 - The Undergrounding Power Project - The undergrounding power project has connected properties in Nightcliff, Rapid Creek and Millner to an underground power supply.

 - Archer Zone Substation - The project is complete and supplying electricity in Palmerston and the new suburbs of Mitchell, Johnson and Zuccoli while also providing some support to East Arm Port area.
 During construction a second 66 000 volt transmission line was installed to provide a future secure supply route from the new Weddell Power Station to the greater Darwin region.